Genocides in history (World War I through World War II): Kyrgyz

-In 1916 in the territory which is currently named Urkun, Kyrgyzstan launched an uprising against Tsarist Russia.
-A public commission in Kyrgyzstan called the crackdown of 1916 in which 100,000 to 270,000 Kyrgyzstanis were killed in a genocide, though Russia rejected this characterization.
+In 1916, in territory which is currently part of Kazakhstan and Kyrgyzstan, an uprising against Tsarist Russia occurred.
+A public commission in Kyrgyzstan called the crackdown of 1916 in which 100,000 to 270,000 Kyrgyz were killed, a genocide, though Russia rejected this characterisation.
 Russian sources put the death toll at 3,000.

 Pogroms against Jews

 The Whitaker Report of the United Nations cited the massacre of 100,000 to 250,000 Jews in more than 2,000 pogroms which occurred during the White Terror in Russia as an act of genocide.
 During the Russian Civil War, between 1918 and 1921, a total of 1,236 pogroms were committed against Jews in 524 towns in Ukraine.
 Estimates of the number of Jews who were killed in these pogroms range from 30,000 to 60,000.
 Of the recorded 1,236 pogroms and excesses, 493 of them were carried out by Ukrainian People's Republic soldiers who were under the command of Symon Petliura, 307 of them were carried out by independent Ukrainian warlords, 213 of them were carried out by Denikin's army, 106 of them were carried out by the Red Army and 32 of them were carried out by the Polish Army.